Carroll & Coleridge in the Year 2111

 Lewis Carroll articles in the Journal of the Arthur Rackham Society

 Arthur Rackham illustrated Alice’s Adventures in Wonderland in 1907.
-Our friends over at the Arthur Rackham Society have a few articles about Carroll in the April 2011 issue, No. 45, of the Journal of the Arthur Rackham Society (JARS.)
+Our friends over at the Arthur Rackham Society have a few articles about Carroll in the April 2011 issue, No. 45,… [read full post]

 Lynne Truss on Lewis Carroll on BBC Radio 4

 Lynne Truss, author of the best-selling grammar-romp Eats, Shoots and Leaves, recently appeared on the BBC Radio 4 program “Great Lives” to discuss her fascination with Lewis Carroll.
-You can listen to the half-hour program at leisure on the BBC iPlayer.
+You can… [read full post]

 Watch the LCSNA Spring 2011 Meeting online